IDEO-coLAB/forkable-js-base/README.md

 ## Setup

-Here is an example for how you might use this repo as the base for a new CoLab project that will use javascript.
+Here is an example for how to use this repo as the base for a new CoLab javascript project.
 Your new project's name is, of all things, `my_new_project`.

 1. Create a new GitHub repo.
 We'll assume that it, too, is named `my_new_project` (you'll use this repo as your new project's `origin` repo).